SOLVED: Steam Deck Update Error

 2. Verify your internet connection’s speed and confirm that you have enough bandwidth.
 Also, make sure that no other devices are downloading excessive data.

-Verify Your Steam Deck’s Disk Space
+Check Your Steam Deck’s Disk Space

-If your Steam Deck is low on storage space, you will not be able to download any updates either.
-Monitor your currently available storage; if it is depleting, try to free up some space.
-If you cannot delete any games or have low space despite doing so, then the next best thing you can do is clear the cache for Steam Deck’s shaders.
+If you cannot delete any games or have low space despite doing so, the next best thing you can do is clear the cache for Steam Deck’s shaders.
 You can use many different 3rd-party applications to clear this shader cache, as Steam Deck does not officially offer any way to do so.

 Check Your Internet Connection